dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 evidence and parser replay.
 That status is deliberately limited to the total industrial-production headline; it does not qualify capacity utilization, component series, current revised databases, or another source entry.

+The separate Federal Reserve H.6 entry is also `empirically-verified`.
+Its official JSON ledger, 1,170 value-bearing release artifacts including one predecessor, and 1,075 occurrence-authored timing PDFs qualify seasonally adjusted M2 publications from 2000 through August 2026.
+The binding uses the dedicated `official.federal-reserve-h6.v1` parser across HTML, JSON, PDF, and one official text fallback; it does not inherit evidence from the FOMC route or treat stale and special-notice PDF links as publication clocks.

 The registry's complete authority matrix feeds the [canonical indicator catalog](economic-indicator-catalog.md).
 The catalog